webiny/webiny-js/docs/CONTRIBUTING.md

    yarn setup-repo
    ```

-4. Deploy you API to use with local React apps:
+4. Deploy your API to use with local React apps:
    ```
-   yarn webiny stack deploy api --env=dev
+   yarn webiny app deploy api --env=dev
    ```

 6. Begin working on the `admin` app: